‘The Happy Prince’ Opens in America

 What Dreams may Come?

-The entire treatment of the screenplay as a deathbed dreamscape is hinted at in the short story of ‘The Happy Prince’ when Wilde prompts the Shakespearean allusion: “Death is the brother of Sleep, is he not?”
+The entire treatment of the screenplay as a deathbed dreamscape is hinted at in the the short story of ‘The Happy Prince’ when Wilde prompts the Shakespearean allusion: “Death is the brother of Sleep, is he not?”

 This provides a fitting allegory for the film.

-The fact that the movie retains the seemingly upbeat title of the story, at the risk of misleading its audience, validates the idea that the film is not just a bio-pic, but also a telling of Wilde’s fairy tale.
+To begin with, the fact that the movie retains the seemingly upbeat title of the story, at the risk of misleading its audience, validates the idea that the film is not just a bio-pic, but also a telling of Wilde’s fairy tale.

 It is a story that provides the perfect mirror for Wilde’s final years.
 A parable of before-and-after, of lessons learned, and of sadness and decline.
 It is the reflection of a once carefree prince of pleasure now forced to adopt his career destiny.
 A destiny Wilde so often sought for himself in his work as a Christlike figure, and one who, like the happy prince, learns that humility, suffering and charity put one on the side of the Angels.